JordanEvans/Diego/README.md

 Select an item in the Story, Scene or Page view.
 Hit Enter Key to create new item.

+<b>Remove a Story from the Story View (Does not Delete</b>

+Select an item in the Story View.
+Hit Delete key.

+<b>Delete a Scene or Page</b>

+Select an item in the Scene or Page View.
+Hit Delete key.

 <b>How to Format A Line as Description, Character, Parenthetic or Dialog</b>

 If the line is empty, just press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.